This story is read aloud at: https://youtu.be/UtdA48gBvlc

 Dear Dr. Alexander Graham Bell,

 When Drake and Rudy were about twelve years old, they met in an unusual situation.
-Rudy was being taken by stage to Austin Texas where he would attend classes at the Deaf and Dumb Asylum.
-He was being escorted there by his father who had been trying to teach his son to read lips and to vocalize his words exclusively.
+Rudy was being taken by stage to Austin, Texas, where he would attend classes at the Deaf and Dumb Asylum.
+He was being escorted there by his father, who continually tried to teach his son to read lips and vocalize his words.

-Rudy was a handsome youth dressed fashionably and with a suitcase of everything necessary for a semester term away from home.
-No one on the stage coach gave him any thought, as being deaf isn’t as noticeable as other differences.
+Rudy was a handsome youth, dressed fashionably and with a suitcase filled with everything necessary for a semester away from home.
+No one on the stagecoach gave him any thought, as being deaf isn’t as noticeable as other differences.
 Little did the passengers know that Rudy wasn’t the only deaf minority on the stage.

-You see, Drake was riding atop the stage with the stage driver.
-No one paid much attention to Drake either, because he was dressed shabbily and possibly just some hired help.
-Drake had the sympathy of the stage driver this once.
-Drake didn’t know where he was going to end up, but was he taking a pleasure ride to whatever the world threw at him.
-He was tired of being homeless…shifting from place to place and asking for handouts in San Angelo.
+You see, Drake was riding atop the stage with the driver.
+No one paid much attention to Drake either, because he was dressed shabbily and was probably just hired help.
+Drake had the sympathy of the stage driver, though.
+Drake didn’t know where he was going to end up, but he was taking a pleasure ride to whatever the world threw at him.
+He was tired of being homeless—shifting from place to place and asking for handouts in San Angelo.
 He thought he might work for the stage line or maybe the railroad.

-All was well with the trip until they got to Brady.
+All was well with the trip, until they got to Brady.
 Twenty miles southeast of Brady, a group of bandits held up the stage.
-In the process Rudy’s dad was injured to the point that he could no longer travel.
-So he was brought to a nearby homestead and Rudy was to go on to boarding school without him.
+In the process, Rudy’s dad was injured so badly that he could no longer travel.
+So he was brought to a nearby homestead, and Rudy was to go on to boarding school without him.
 This was not Rudy’s first time to travel to the academy.
 He’d been there before for a few semesters.

-So at one of the stage stops, Rudy and Drake eyed each other and innately knew they had a commonality.
-Drake was much better at verbalizing since he’d been able to hear for the first five years of his life.
-Drake did not know the proper motions for American Sign Language (ASL) though he had made up his own sign language with his “now dead” parents.
+At one of the stage stops, Rudy and Drake eyed each other and innately knew they had a commonality.
+Drake was much better at verbalizing, since he’d been able to hear for the first five years of his life.
+Drake did not know the proper motions for American Sign Language (ASL), though he had made up his own sign language with his parents.

-Rudy had picked up some ASL in the dorms of the Deaf and Dumb Asylum, (much to his father’s dismay.)
-The Asylum and his family were adamant about not using hand motion (sign language) and depending wholly on oralism… (Reading lips and vocalizing.)
+Rudy had picked up some ASL in the dorms of the Deaf and Dumb Asylum, much to his father’s dismay.
+The asylum and his family were adamant about not using hand motion sign language—they depended wholly on oralism.

-The two boys tried to communicate with each other and found it a bit difficult since Drake had never been with anyone who knew true ASL.
-Drake had never even been to school, though he’d learned to read and write from his mother.
+The two boys tried to communicate with each other and found it a bit difficult, since Drake had never been with anyone who knew true ASL.
+Drake had never even been to school, though he’d learned to read and write from his mother before she died.

-Rudy on the other hand was born deaf and had the means to be educated by the best.
-His family had been relocated to San Angelo from Austin as a result of his dad being involved in real estate.
+Rudy, on the other hand, was born deaf.
+But his parents had had the means to have him educated by the best.
+His family had been relocated to San Angelo from Austin, as a result of his dad being involved in real estate.
 Rudy had spent a few semesters at the asylum and could read lips well.

-To speed things up, the boys got paper and pencil and conversed that way.
-Eventually it became apparent that Rudy wanted to bring Drake to the asylum to learn (covertly) ASL.
+To speed things up, the boys got paper and pencils—they conversed that way.
+Eventually, it became apparent that Rudy wanted to bring Drake to the asylum to covertly learn ASL.

-I’m telling you this story because from what I understand, you are very much against the use of hand signals (manualism) and would like all deaf persons to only learn to read lips (oralism).
+I’m telling you this story because, from what I understand, you are very much against the use of ASL and would like all deaf persons to only learn to read lips.
 I wonder why they can’t just learn both!